KrzysztofNalewajek1/EvoMyFirstProject/README.md

     - package.json (file)
 ```

-#### Task 3: Project confguration
+#### Project confguration

-Since the project will contain javascript functions and the tests as well, it is needed to add the testing library, that we have discovered so far "JEST".
+Since the project will contain javascript functions and the tests as well, it is needed to add the testing library "JEST".

-1. Let's add JEST as development dependency with the command:
+1. Add JEST as development dependency with the command:
 - Open https://jestjs.io/docs/getting-started
 - Copy the command 'yarn add --dev jest'
 - Execute the command from the repository root